Images

 length

-and thus was the equivalent spring rate.The dampers (2) are mounted horizontally on the top of the tub, transversely across the chassis.
-The anti roll system (3) picks up off the bellcrank through a pushrod.
-“As far as I know it was unique at that time,” says TWR Chief Designer John Piper in regards to the XJR-14's torsion bar front suspension.
+and thus was the equivalent spring rate.The dampers (3) are mounted horizontally on the top of the tub, transversely across the chassis.
+The anti roll system (4) picks up off the bellcrank through a pushrod.
+“As far as I know it was unique at that time,” says TWR Chief Designer John Piper regarding the XJR-14's torsion bar front suspension.
 Ultimately packaging drove the choice of the torsion bars, “it made the pushrod angle better whilst keeping the front nose height low.”
 This was always important in keeping frontal area to a minimum.
 Ride height could be altered with just a few turns of a single, centrally mounted, screw jack, and swapping out different stiffness torsion bars could be done “in seconds” making the whole system ultimately more user friendly.
-If you look carefully in the image, at upper right, where the bell crank mounts to the tub and extending rearwards, you can see the repaired section of #591's tub. |
+If you look carefully in the image, at upper right, where the bellcrank mounts to the tub, you can see the repaired section of #591's tub caused by the 1992 accident at Lime Rock. |

 The